 This video highlights Hochul explaining the details of the future of transit and traffic in the city of New York.

-The reaction via social media has not been kind to Hochul with regard to the latest news pertaining to the New York Congestion Pricing Program.
+The reaction via social media has not been kind to Hochul with regard to the latest news pertaining to the New York Congestion Pricing Program, which will be a hard sell to many people.

 New York is moving forward with congestion pricing & a plan that strengthens public transit while putting commuters first.